kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 Each VM SR-IOV device (i.e: VF) is associated with a VM secondary network.

-When a VM is defined with multiple SR-IOV devices from the same [resource pool](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#configurations) or connected to the same NetworkAttachmentDefinition, Kubevirt cannot differentiate which VF is associated with which requested device.
+When a VM is defined with multiple SR-IOV devices from the same [resource pool](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#configurations) or connected to the same `NetworkAttachmentDefinition`, Kubevirt cannot differentiate which VF is associated with which requested device.
 The root cause is that the PCI information passed by the sriov-network-device-plugin (through kubelet) is not enough to directly map the VFs with their secondary networks.

 The outcome is a non-consistent association between the underlying VFs and the VM networks,